MoarTube/MoarTube-Client/README.md

 # Note

-The MoarTube Client executable will likely display a warning when you run it.
-Since the software distribution is not code signed, it will remain unsigned as I can't justify spending a thousand dollars to obtain certification for a project that I just launched.
+The MoarTube Client executable will likely display a warning when you run it since the software distribution is not code signed.
+It will remain unsigned for the time being as I can't justify spending a thousand dollars to obtain certification for a project that I just launched.

 Always obtain the MoarTube Client from official channels; [releases](https://github.com/cconley717/MoarTube-Client/releases).